yana-oa/2020-Projects/README.md

 Here you can find projects that were done from mostly schoolwork and personal assignments.

 # Types of Projects
-You'll find interactive python games using Pygame, practice files, and swf that require third-party services to play (Adobe Flash is no longer supported on browsers).
+You'll find a lot of interactive programs.
+I loved game development and so most of these are python games using Pygame, interactive practice files, and Macromedia Flash games in swf that require third-party services to play (Adobe Flash is no longer supported on browsers).